Struggling to understand why your business loan was rejected? Read on for several possible explanations and how to overcome them.

 - Projected income statements for the next three to five years

 Your business plan outlines your business goals and how you plan to achieve them.
 This information is crucial for lenders, who want to see what you’re going to do with the money they provide and how it will help further your business.
-You will not get approved for funding if you do not provide sufficient information with your business plan.
+You are likely to have your business loan rejected for funding if you do not provide sufficient information with your business plan.

 Looking for an Alternative to a Traditional Business Loan?

-Business loan rejection can be devastating.
+Getting rejected for a business loan can be devastating.
 But it doesn’t mean your business is doomed.

-If you’re having trouble getting a loan for your business, no matter what the reason, EasyKnock can help.
-With our Sell and Stay program, you can sell your home for the funds you need to help your business succeed without actually having to vacate the house.
+If you’re having trouble getting a loan for your business, no matter the reason, EasyKnock can help.
+With our Sell & Stay program, you can sell your home, converting your equity to the cash you need to help your business succeed without actually having to vacate the house.

-With the Sell and Stay program, you reside in your home as a tenant and can stay as long as you want.
-You can remain as a tenant indefinitely or buy your home back at a later date.
-For more information about EasyKnock’s Sell and Stay program and how it can help you meet your business goals, contact EasyKnock today!
+With the Sell & Stay program, you remain in your home as a renter until you’re ready to move or repurchase the home.
+For more information about EasyKnock’s Sell & Stay program and how it can help you meet your business goals, contact EasyKnock today!

 There are several reasons why a business loan gets rejected.
 If you’re struggling to qualify for a business loan, talk to a financial expert about what could have caused your rejection, how you can fix the problem, and what alternatives are available to you.